 The more extensive the network, the better your prospects will be.
-Getting hired to a new job doesn’t mean you should stop networking; instead, it means the opposite.
+Getting hired for a new job doesn’t mean you should stop networking; instead, it means the opposite.

 A new job opens up doors and meeting points with potential contacts in your profession.
 Implement some networking tips after you’re hired in a new place to bring long-term benefits to your professional life.

 Networking Tip #1: Make a lasting impact